 In many cases of birth injuries caused by medical negligence, the injuries turned out to be permanent in nature.
 When a medical professional deprives an infant of oxygen for an extended period of time or handles the infant with too much force, the child may suffer from irreversible brain damage or nerve damage, thus causing the child to develop Cerebral Palsy or Erb’s Palsy.
 Other serious illnesses may also develop as the child grows older.

 The consequences of a medical professional’s negligent mistake can change the course of a child’s life, and can have a significantly negative impact on the child’s parents and family.
 A seriously injured child may require long-term medical treatment, rehabilitative therapy, prolonged medications, and regular trips to the doctor’s office.
 The most devastating consequence is that the child may not be able to live a normal life.

 Under the law, victims of medical negligence are entitled to seek compensation from the responsible party or individual by way of a lawsuit.
 A legal action against the offending medical professional that caused birth injuries to a child will help the parents to recover for the child’s medical costs, rehabilitation costs, and other damages.

-If your child suffered birth injuries due to the negligence of a medical professional in New Jersey, you may contact The Grossman Law Firm today at (732) 943-0383 for a free consultation.
+If your child suffered birth injuries due to the negligence of a medical professional in New Jersey, contact The Grossman Law Firm at (732) 625-9494 for a free consultation.